+Went to Harvard Law with Elliot Abrams; knew Wolfowitz.
+Pretty much nails these fascists to the wall.
 Summary: Professor Francis A. Boyle discusses the Neoconservatives in the Bush administration he met in college and explains their dangerous agenda.
 To prevent World War III he urges members of Congress to begin impeachment proceedings immediately, cut funds to Iraq, and use the War Powers Act to strengthen opposition to strike on Iran.

 The interview starts 15 minutes into the broadcast, "Crossing the Line: Life in Occupied Palestine," from (or at least using the weekly news summary from) the Palestine News Network.
 Interesting to hear criticism of the Mecca agreement from another angle: Hamas and Fatah kept any other group out of the deal (Ashwari and others comment before the interview with Pappé).